obidua/OMBARO/README.md

-# ZexDream - Beauty & Wellness Platform
+# OMBARO - Beauty & Wellness Platform

-A comprehensive beauty and wellness platform with both web and mobile applications, featuring multi-portal authentication for customers, employees, vendors, and administrators.
+A comprehensive beauty and wellness platform with both web and mobile applications, featuring multi-portal authentication for customers, employees, vendors, therapists, and administrators.

 ## Project Structure